| |

 He was “frequently ill and emotionally disturbed” and claimed he was

 often physically attacked by evil spirits (Wilson 1988, 88, 144).
+In 1903, he entered The Order of Friars Minor, Capuchin—a

 conservative Catholic order that traces its origin to St. Francis of